tjvantoll/www.tjvantoll.com/source/_posts/2012-05-02-showmodaldialog-what-it-is-and-why-you-should-never-use-it.markdown

 #### Modal Dialog == Popup

 The biggest issue with modal dialogs is that Firefox, Chrome, and Safari all treat them as popups by default and block them.
-A user has to explictly allow the popup in order to see your modal dialog.
+A user has to explicitly allow the popup in order to see your modal dialog.
 In my experience users usually get frustrated and leave at that point.

 #### Debugging